Hardship funds support undergraduate and postgraduate students who fall into financial difficulties.

 NHS Learning Support Fund

-The NHS Learning Support Fund has been set up to provide financial assistance to students who started one of the following courses Midwifery, Nursing, Radiography and Speech and Language Therapy after 1 August 2017.
+The NHS Learning Support Fund has been set up to provide financial assistance to students who started one of the following undergraduate courses Midwifery, Nursing, Radiography and Speech and Language Therapy after 1 August 2017.
 Eligible students can apply for financial support in three areas - child dependents allowance, travel and dual accommodation expenses and the exceptional support fund.
 The NHS Learning Support Fund will open from 1 November 2017, please visit the NHS Student Bursaries site for more details.

 Richard Reeves Foundation Grants